 The drink’s original specs apparently called for a ratio of 2 parts gin, 1 part lemon, and 1 part orgeat, which really drowns out the flavor of the gin.
 But given the era that the drink was created, the flavor of the gin probably wouldn’t have been very desirable.
-Modern, high quality gins and modern (leaning less sweet) taste preferences require an updated take on the classic.
+Modern, high quality gins and modern (leaning a little less sweet) taste preferences require an updated take on the classic.

-However, many interpretations of the Army & Navy scale the lemon and orgeat a bit too much, in my opinion, so what I’m sharing here meets the two sides in the middle.
+However, many interpretations of the Army & Navy scale up the lemon and orgeat a bit too much, in my opinion, so what I’m sharing here meets the two sides in the middle.
 Not too sweet, but not too dry either.

 History of the Army & Navy

 It’s a bit unclear how the recipe first came to be, but a common story on the internet is that the drink was first created to celebrate a football game between the army and navy.